jihor/step-by-step-mapper/README.md

 ### API Description
 #### Converter
-**Converter** is the main class for mapping definitions.
+**Converter** is the main interface for mapping definitions.
 It holds a pipeline of commands (or steps, hence the name 'step-by-step mapper').
 The following commands are available:

 * `initializeTarget()` - always the first command in pipeline, this is a special step for target object initialization.
 Initializer provided here will be used to initialize the target object when the `convert()` function is called without argument providing an instance of if (i.e. without a `Supplier<TargetType>` or an instance of `TargetType`)